-- Have earned a high school diploma or be a high school junior or senior in an early education/child development Career and Technical Program. - Complete 120 clock hours of professional education covering the eight CDA Subject Areas. - Obtain 480 hours of experience working with young children. - Prepare a CDA Professional Portfolio according to the requirements outlined in the CDA Competency Standards book.
+- Have a copy of your high school diploma or be a high school junior or senior in an early education/child development Career and Technical Program. - Complete 120 clock hours of professional education covering the eight CDA Subject Areas. - Obtain 480 hours of experience working with young children. - Prepare a CDA Professional Portfolio according to the requirements outlined in the CDA Competency Standards book.

-8. Class Schedules
+9. Class Schedules